-The Economic Cooperation Organization (ECO)1 is a regional intergovernmental organisation encompassing diverse member countries from Europe, the Caucasus, Central Asia, the Middle East, and South Asia, with a total population of more than 460 million and a total area of over eight million square kilometres.
-ECO's main overall objectives include promotion of conditions for sustainable development in the region and intensifying mobilisation of natural resources, in particular energy resources.
+The Economic Cooperation Organization (ECO)1 is a regional intergovernmental organisation encompassing diverse member countries from Europe, the Caucasus, Central Asia, the Middle East, and South Asia, with a total population reaching approximately half a billion and a total area of over eight million square kilometres.
+ECO's main overall objectives include promotion of conditions for sustainable development in the region and the optimized use of natural resources, in particular energy resources.
 Over the past few years, ECO has been undergoing an energy cooperation paradigm shift towards energy efficiency (EE) and renewable energy (RE).
-ECO's Vision 2025 was recently endorsed by the ECO Ministers; this vision stipulates the enhancement of energy security and sustainability through wider energy access and trade as ECO's strategic objective.
+ECO's Vision 2025 stipulates the enhancement of energy security and sustainability through wider energy access and trade as a strategic objective.
 The establishment of the ECO Clean Energy Centre (hereinafter referred to as "the Centre"), as part of the GN-SEC, is explicitly referred to as one of the region's clean energy goals.

-This assignment involves delivering two main deliverables: (1) a baseline and needs assessment report (BNA), and (2) a feasibility study report.
+This assignment involves two main deliverables: (1) a baseline and needs assessment report (BNA), and (2) a feasibility study report.
 The baseline and needs assessment report aims to provide a clear understanding of ongoing activities related to clean energy in the ECO region and assess the regional needs that can be met by establishing a clean energy centre.
-The methodology involved forming partnerships with local experts covering every ECO country2; the local experts completed detailed national situation analyses with results gathered from a range of key stakeholders.
+The methodology involved forming partnerships with local experts covering every ECO country; the local experts completed detailed national situation analyses with results gathered from a range of key stakeholders.
 The baseline and needs assessment report provides a regional and national situation analysis, analyses the barriers and opportunities in the RE/EE sector, maps the relevant existing initiatives and stakeholders' priorities and needs related to EE/RE and makes a strengths, weaknesses, opportunities and threats (SWOT) analysis of the transition to green energy for the ECO region.